NusaibaR/Computer_Vision_A2/README.md

 The projects includes the folowing 3 files:

 1- Image Segmentation using K-means & EM:
-   The k-means and EM algorthum are implmented from scratch using numpy library.
+   The k-means and EM algorithms are implmented from scratch using numpy library.

 2- Stereo Vision with Epipolar Geometry:
    Implmented using OpenCV library.